jerickjoe111/launch-school/LS170-LS171/concepts/02_the_transport_layer.md

     * 80: Hypertext Transfer Protocol (HTTP) used in World Wide Web
     * 443: HTTP Secure (HTTPS) HTTP over TLS/SSL
 * 1024-49151: Registered ports, assigned as requested by private entities like Microsoft or IBM.
 Sometimes they are also used for allocation as ephemeral ports on the client side.
-* 49152-65535: Dynamic or private ports, used for customized services or for allocation as ephemeral ports.
+* 49152-65535: Dynamic or private ports, used for customized services or for allocation as *ephemeral* ports.

+The servers will usually have one of these ports assigned to services running on them: for example, to connect to a server via HTTPS, the server's process will have the port 443 assigned to it.
+When this happens, we talk about the server as *listening* to that port.
+The service on the client, like a browser, trying to connect to that server, can have any ephemeral port assigned to it by the operating system.

 The source and destination port numbers are included in the PDUs for the transport layer: so, if the IP addresses in the packet header can be used to direct data from one host to another, the IP address and the port number *together* are what enables end-to-end communication between specific applications on different machines.
 This combination of IP address plus port define a *communication end-point*, generally known as a *socket*